4 ways to synchronize those exchange accounts

 Specify account B

-This can be used for a one-way sync of the inbox folder, the downside is that this option doesn’t allow you to sync any other folders, such as sent items or drafts.
-All in all, the approach is strictly useful for a one-way sync of an old Exchange account to a new one, nothing else.
+This can be used for a one-way sync of the inbox folder.
+The downside is that this option doesn’t allow you to sync any other folders, such as sent items or drafts.
+All in all, this approach is useful for a one-way sync of an old Exchange account to a new one, nothing else.

-Versions of Outlook 2010 and later allows you to sign in with up to 10 Exchange accounts simultaneously with just one Outlook.
+Current versions of Outlook (2010 and later) allow you to sign in with up to 10 Exchange accounts simultaneously with just one Outlook.
 This means that all your emails, calendars, notes, and so on, will remain accessible without you having to constantly sign in and out of each one, unlike in previous versions.

 Account information

-However, all your properties will remain separated, unless you use two accounts on a single domain.
-You won’t actually synchronize Outlook, it is just that you can view the information of several exchange accounts more closely.
-Meaning you will need to click through your accounts to see their appointments, contacts, tasks, and so on, which is not ideal.
+However, all your properties will remain separated unless you use two accounts on a single domain.
+You won’t actually synchronize Outlook; it is just that you can view the information of several Exchange accounts all inside Outlook.
+Still, you will need to click through your accounts to see their appointments, contacts, tasks, and so on, which is not ideal.

-This won’t be a headache just for you alone, any external viewer that attempts to check your availability on a calendar will have to go through the same ordeal.
-This does not sync Outlook calendars from different accounts.
-For instance, the viewer might see some free time in one calendar, but an event in another, and he will have to check all to assign you tasks or find time for a meeting.
+Unfortunately, this won’t be a headache just for you.
+Any external viewer that attempts to check your availability on a calendar will have to go through the same ordeal - this does not sync Outlook calendars from different accounts.
+For instance, the viewer might see some free time in one calendar but an event in another, and he will have to check all to assign you tasks or find time for a meeting.

 Exchange ActiveSync (EAS) is a protocol used to sync emails, contacts, calendars, and tasks on mobile devices, together with offline capability.
 However, this is all synced on your device, not the Exchange Server itself.

-Please note that, by default, Exchange ActiveSync is enabled when you install Microsoft Exchange Server 2016 or Exchange Server 2019.
-You can manage this setting by following Microsoft’s instructions (link at the end of the article).
+Please note that Exchange ActiveSync is enabled by default for new accounts on recent Microsoft Exchange Server editions (2016 or after).
+You can disable, enable, and manage this by following Microsoft’s instructions (link at the end of the article).

-Although these options are suitable for some people, it is now time to show you how we do it for our customers at Connecting Software.
-We use a tool that provides full control and flexibility, allowing our customers to have any number of accounts involved and not rely on the users’ Outlook.
+Although these options are suitable for some people, it is now time to show you how we have done it for our customers at Connecting Software over the years.
+We have built a tool that provides full control and flexibility, allowing our customers to have any number of accounts involved and not rely on the users’ Outlook.
 This powerful tool goes by the name of CB Exchange Server Sync.

 CB Exchange Server Sync presentation